Mount Rushmore: Construction

 Between October 4, 1927, and October 31, 1941, Gutzon Borglum and 400 workers sculpted the colossal 60 ft carvings of United States Presidents George Washington, Thomas Jefferson, Theodore Roosevelt, and Abraham Lincoln to represent the first 150 years of American history.
 These presidents were selected by Borglum because of their role in preserving the Republic and expanding its territory.
 The carving of Mount Rushmore involved the use of dynamite, followed by the process of "honeycombing", where workers drill holes close together, allowing small pieces to be removed by hand.
 In total, about 450,000 ST of rock were blasted off the mountainside.
+The project was completed without a single fatality.
 The image of Thomas Jefferson was originally intended to appear in the area at Washington's right, but after the work there was begun, the rock was found to be unsuitable, so the work on Jefferson's figure was dynamited, and a new figure was sculpted to Washington's left.

 The chief carver of the mountain was Luigi Del Bianco, an artisan and stonemason who emigrated to the U.S. from Friuli in Italy and was chosen to work on this project because of his understanding of sculptural language and ability to imbue emotion in the carved portraits.

 In 1933, the National Park Service took Mount Rushmore under its jurisdiction.
 Julian Spotts helped with the project by improving its infrastructure.
 For example, he had the tram upgraded so it could reach the top of Mount Rushmore for the ease of workers.
 By July 4, 1934, Washington's face had been completed and was dedicated.
 The face of Thomas Jefferson was dedicated in 1936, and Abraham Lincoln's on September 17, 1937.
 In 1937, a bill was introduced in Congress to add the head of civil-rights leader Susan B. Anthony, but a rider was passed on an appropriations bill requiring federal funds be used to finish only those heads that had already been started at that time.
 In 1939, the face of Theodore Roosevelt was dedicated.